 Because of these convictions, you are likely to see the following components in a Sunday morning worship service at the King’s Church:

-A CALL TO WORSHIP
+THE CALL TO WORSHIP

 Then we enter a time of praise and worship as we come into God’s presence with singing, celebrating who He is and His amazing grace towards us in the gospel.
 Our music is contemporary in style as we sing both new songs as well as more familiar hymns.